Fraud prevention: How to stay safe from bank fraud.

 But what happens when that source appears to be your financial institution?
 And what about when they’re so convincing that you don’t even question it?

 So, what does bank inspector fraud actually look like?
 How can you spot it if and when it happens to you?
-With more and more of these instances occurring in recent weeks, let’s talk bank fraud and how to prevent it.
+With more and more of these instances occurring in recent weeks, let’s talk bank inspector fraud and how to prevent it.

 What bank fraud looks like.